sanni/cartreader/hardware/README.md

 ### Important: HW5 is still an untested work-in-progress and PCB files might contain errors.
-Do not order yet, I will edit this text once I have received and tested the PCBs.

 The Open Source Cart Reader consists out of a main PCB that connects an Arduino Mega to different cartridge slot adapters.
 To order a PCB you need to download the zipped gerber files and upload them to a PCB manufacturer.
 You don't have to change any of the settings but you can select a color you like.